wesleytian/blog/content/2019/gpa.md

 To put that into perspective, the average GPA for University of Michigan's accepted class in 2018 was 3.88 / 4.00.

-Oh and fun fact, I also got a 1 (failing score) on the AP Computer Science exam and my computer science professor told me that I wasn't fit to do programming.
-Nevertheless, I never stopped believing that my future self would pick it up and turn my life around.
+Oh and fun fact, I also got a 1 (failing score) on the AP Computer Science exam and my computer science teacher told me that I wasn't fit to be a programmer.
+Even so, I never stopped believing that my future self would pick it up and turn my life around.

 I will split this post into two sections.
 Section one will be about why my GPA was so terrible.
 Section two will be about what I learned from this experience.

 ### Why Was My GPA So Bad?

 I was first introduced to a game called League of Legends around the end of my freshman year.
 Soon after I started playing, I became well-known in my school as being one of the worst League of Legends players in the grade.
 It was a popular game at my school and people often made fun of me for how bad I was.
-Like being a class-clown, it was somewhat fun getting attention this way, but deep down, it didn't feel very nice.
+Like being the class-clown, it was somewhat fun getting attention this way, but deep down, it didn't feel very nice.

 It was around that point when I decided that I would stop at nothing to become one of the best players out there.